Featured

 What am I doing and why am I doing it: recovery run?
 A workout to maintain what I have gained in the past?
 New stress?
 The overall training history will provide the necessary context.

-In keeping with this concept, we are offered flexibility at the same time.
+In keeping with this concept, we’ are’re offered flexibility at the same time.
 Because even if my training plan would call for a specific workout today, I can still adjust depending on how my body feels.
-If I don’t feel fully recovered and ready for the workout yet, I can change its purpose accordingly.
+If I don’t feel fully recovered and ready for the next intense workout yet, I can change its purpose accordingly.

-Therefore the run will still have the clear purpose we want, and isn’t wasted on a workout that couldn’t be executed properly.
+Therefore the run can still have a clear purpose and isn’t wasted on a workout that couldn’t be executed properly.

-I feel we runners tend to get lost far too often in the nitty and gritty of workout details: the exact interval time, rest periods, lengths of the reps or specific heart-rate zones.
-All of it has its place, for sure.
+I feel we runners often tend to get lost in the nitty and gritty of workout details: the exact interval time, rest periods, lengths of the reps or specific heart-rate zones.
+All has its place, for sure.
 Nonetheless, a lot of it can confuse more than it helps to get runners focus on what is really important: the fundamentals.

 I am fully aware that some of the explanations and concepts outlined here are an oversimplification of human physiology and training science.
 This is deliberate.
 There are way smarter people out there, who go deep into every little- and important detail.
 What I maintain, though, is that those details matter little if the fundamental parts of training are not understood nor put into practice.